awesome-workshop/docker-singularity-hats/_episodes/13-dockerfiles.md

 ~~~
 {: .source}

-For very complex scripts or files that are on some remote, `COPY` offers a straightforward
-way to bring them into the Docker build.
+For very complex scripts or files that are on some remote, `COPY` offers a straightforward way to bring them into the Docker build.

+> ## COPY vs ADD
+>
+> The `COPY` and `ADD` Dockerfile commands are nearly identical.
+However, there are some subtle differences which make the `COPY` command more desirable for novice users.
+The `ADD` command is technically more powerful, but can lead to unintended consequences if you don't know what it's doing.
+For more information see the [Best practices for writing Dockerfiles][docker-docs-dockerfile-add-or-copy] document.
+>
+{: .callout}

 [docker-docs-builder]: https://docs.docker.com/engine/reference/builder/